 The ABLE Act allows, but does not require, States to develop programs enabling persons with disabilities to establish an ABLE account modeled on the popular 529 college savings plans.
 That is, each State must enact its own legislation - this is not a uniform national law.
-In January 2017, ABLE Account legislation was introduced in the Mississippi legislature.
-While no Mississippi ABLE account will be likely be active in 2017, a Mississippi resident can establish an ABLE Account in other states that have enacted such plans and that accept out-of-state residents.
+The Mississippi ABLE account will be likely be available in 2019, and a Mississippi resident can take a state tax deduction for contribution to a Mississippi ABLE account.
+A Mississippi resident may establish an account in other states.
 (See the Appendix attached.)